kyrers/CTE-Solutions/README.md

 So, to solve this challange first run `npx hardhat compile` to compile the contract.
 Then, add the required information to the code and run
 `npx hardhat run scripts/lottery/deployPredictTheFutureSolver.js --network ropsten`.

+### Predict the Future Block Hash
+At first, this challenge may seem like a more complicated version of the previous one.
+However, it is not.
+Looking at the contract, you'll see that the solution is determined by calculating the blockhash of the block you locked your guess in + 1.
+It may seem that this will require a tremendous amount of luck to guess correctly.
+However, what you should do first is to go to the solidity documentation and read about the blockhash function.
+Do it.
+You'll hopefully see that it returns the hash of the last 256 blocks.
+For earlier blocks it will return 0 - this is how we solve the challenge!
+We simply lock our guess that the hash will be 0, then we get the block number our transaction was included in, wait 257 blocks and settle.
+It will return 0 and we will solve the challenge.
+Once again, the code is commented and explained.
+Still, here are the steps needed:
+1. Get the contract abi and address;
+2. Get the private key of the ropsten account you are using to interact with Capture The Ether.
+Otherwise, you can't pass the challenge as CTE doesn't know who you are;
+3. Get the contract and connect with it using your account;
+4. Lock your guess.
+Remember, guess 0.
+5. Wait 257 blocks.
+This will take some time.
+Go rest a little bit :)
+6. Settle and get your ETH back;

+So, to solve this challange add the required information to the code and run `npx hardhat run scripts/lottery/predictTheFutureBlockHash.js --network ropsten`.